FartLabs/fly-on-the-wall/README.md

 # Discord Meeting Notes (name is subject to change)

-A bot that takes meeting notes for you on a Discord voice channel.
-This takes the local-first approach for implementing AI.
+A bot that takes meeting notes for you and other people on a Discord voice channel.
+This tool records and summarizes meetings at FartLabs, allowing participants to focus on contributing to discussions without wasting mental effort to take effective meeting notes.

+## Demo

+TBA

+## Commands

+1. `/start_recording`
+2. `/stop_recording`

 ## Technology

+This takes the local-first approach for using AI.

 1. PyCord for managing the discord bot itself
 2. OpenAI's Whisper model for transcribing speech to text
 3. llama3 via Ollama for summarizing the text

+## Todo (as of 6-21-25)

+* Add more controls: there is no way to stop or pause recordings
+* Better error handling
+* Be more flexible with choice of AI; don't be limited to Whisper or llama3
+* Support multiple langauges during meetings and for writing notes

 ## Development